malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The complexity of the rational processes suggests that a large neuronal mass must be required for it to operate.
 The overlap of domain knowledge required by by both standard control and meta-management processes suggests that they must share access to the same repository system.
 All up, it seems unlikely that meta-management could evolve in animals as an independent process.
 The extra neuronal mass required for meta-management to employ its own independent rational system is too energy inefficient to be evolutionarily likely.
 The complexity of sharing a domain knowledge repository between two independent target systems also seems unlikely.
 Rather, meta-management must be a fully integrated / inline process with standard control processes.

 ## Convergence of Meta-Management

+_todo: this is not really relevant to my goal of explaining subjective experience.
+It's just apologetics on my theory of inline meta-management architecture.
+It can be useful to include, but it needs to be introduced as going outside of scope of what I'm trying to focus on._

 The rational meta-management process still appears fundamentally unstable.
 What learning pressures make it converge towards stability and utility?
 At this stage I can only offer a few suggestions.